 Trained, athletic cyclists master the single trail tour within a day.
 The tour can, however, also be completed in several stages (e.g. 2 days), so that the same enjoyment can be experienced with significantly more breaks.
-On the side: An overnight stay at a bike hotel includes the ticket for the funicular railways.
-If you are not yet confident enough to do the Bahnentour, try the trail ticket routes first as preparation.
+Good to know: From just one overnight stay in an official bike hotel , the day ticket for bike transport at the Davos Klosters Mountains is included (only applies if you book the bike package directly at the bike hotel).

 Davos - Weissfluhjoch - Felsenweg - Strelapass - Chörbschhorn - Stafelalp - Frauenkirch - Glaris - Rinerhorn - Spina - Wildboden - Davos - Meierhofer Täli - Wolfgang - Grüenbödeli - Klosters - Gotschna - Chalbersäss - Serneuser Schwendi - Rütiwald - Klosters Dorf - Gotschna - Schwarzseealp - Gotschnaboden - Zugwald - Klosters Dorf - Madrisa - Flue - Klosters Dorf - Madrisa - Arensa - Saas - Küblis